meatball133/crystal/exercises/concept/foto-fusionist/.docs/instructions.md

 ## 2. Get least significant bit from integer

 The second feature your friend wants is to be able to get the [least significant bit][least-significant-bit] from an integer.
-The least significant bit is the bit that is the furthest to the right, it is called the least significant bit because it has the least value.
+The least significant bit is the bit that is the furthest to the right.
+It is called the least significant bit because it has the least value.

 The least significant bit is needed to evaluate if an image can be optimized by reducing the number of bits used to represent the color channel.